-Knowing that Muslims pary before eating leads us to ask what Islamic teachings say about eating manners.
-In the following article, we discuss the rules of eating in Islam, the Etiquette of eating in Islam, and Islamic Supplication (Du’a) During Meals.
+In this article, we discuss what do muslims say before eating, the rules of eating in Islam, the Etiquette of eating in Islam, and Islamic Supplication (Du’a) During Meals.

 But first, let’s discuss Do Muslims Pray Before Eating question.